la2050/archive/_organizations/treepeople.md

   year_submitted:
     - '2015'
     - '2014'
-  org_summary:
-    - >-
-      TreePeople works with individuals, schools, businesses, and organizations to heal LA's ecosystem, making the city healthier and more sustainable.
-    - >-
-      TreePeople unites the power of people, trees and nature-based solutions to grow a healthier future for LA.
 title: TreePeople
-uri: /organizations/treepeople/
 extrapolated_project_ids:
   - '5102322'
 project_titles_from_extrapolated_project_ids:
-  - Models of Mobilization
-project_titles:
-  - Models of Mobilization
-project_titles_from_project_ids:
   - Models of Mobilization
 original_project_titles:
   - Education Refugees - Make a huge impact halfway around the world!